Construction E-3 Sponsorship Jobs in Minnesota

 What types of construction roles typically qualify for E-3 sponsorship?

 E-3 sponsorship in construction generally applies to roles requiring at least a bachelor's degree in a specific field, such as civil engineering, structural engineering, construction management, or architecture.
-Project engineer, site superintendent with an engineering credential, estimator with a relevant degree, and BIM coordinator positions have historically supported E-3 petitions.
+Project engineer, site superintendent with an engineering credential, estimator with a relevant degree, and BIM coordinator positions have historically supported E-3 applications.
 General laborer and trades roles do not qualify because they don't require a specialized degree.

 How do I find construction E-3 sponsorship jobs in Minnesota?